vladanskoko/spring-ai-kotlin-example/README.md

-# spring-ai-rest-api-example
+# spring-ai-kotlin-example
-Example of Spring AI REST API application
+Example of Spring AI REST API application that uses Spring AI framework for communicating with Open AI LLM